-The NBO program offers additional keywords to write details of molecular structure and bonding in alternative file formats that serve as input to popular "molecular editor" and "cheminfomatics" utilities.
-Graphical utilities are particularly useful for representing the 2D/3D structural geometry and bonding properties of resonance structures, providing a visualizable alternative to the \$NRTSTR keylists of Sec.
-B.8.3.
-However, non-graphical utilities can also convert such keyword output to a variety of ESS input file formats, derive a proper IUPAC name, or make other use of the information.
+The NBO program offers additional keywords to write details of molecular structure and bonding in alternative file formats that serve as input to popular "molecular editor" and "cheminformatics" utilities.
+Graphical utilities are particularly useful for visualizing orbitals of the NBO program and for representing the 2D/3D bonding properties of resonance structures, providing a visualizable alternative of the NRT output of Sec.
+B.8.4.
+Non-graphical utilities can also convert output to a variety of ESS input file formats, derive proper IUPAC names, or make other use of the information.